Tteokbokki

 tablespoons · per 300g rice cakes

 The Korean street food.
 Sweet, spicy, chewy, glossy.
-The whole thing is a sauce — get the ratio right, the rest is just timing.
+The whole thing is the sauce — get the ratio right, the rest is just mixing and timing.

 Ingredients